lessendev/www.maasengine.com/_posts/2023-07-20-dart_test_module1.md

 - configMapRef:
     name: testsuite-oidc-configmap
 ```
-After rerun, it didn't report this error anymore.
+After rerunning, it didn't report this error anymore.

 ### Add startup-probe in application.properties
-After run docker manually, locally, it seems the module1 running just fine.
+After running docker locally, it seems the module1 running just fine.
 So it must be the startup probe that didn't work properly.
 I added this:

 ```
 quarkus.kubernetes.startup-probe.failure-threshold=3